Elizabeth of Hungary, Queen of Serbia: Marriage with Záviš of Falkenstein

 Záviš of Falkenstein was the lover and then second husband of Kunigunda of Halych, widow of King Ottokar II of Bohemia.
-In September 1285, three months after the official wedding, Kunigunda died, but Zavis retained influence over her son, King Wenceslaus II of Bohemia.
+In September 1285, Kunigunda died, but Zavis retained influence over her son, King Wenceslaus II of Bohemia.

 It's known that Elizabeth had a great influence on her brother, King Ladislaus IV.
 This is evidenced by the fact that, at her request, Ladislaus IV's wife Elizabeth of Sicily was imprisoned in a monastery from September 1286 to August 1287.
 Archbishop Lodomer wrote that the "seed of discord between the King and his wife had been planted" by the King's sister.
 Around 1287–1288 Záviš of Falkenstein arrived in Hungary, possibly to negotiate an alliance.
 Perhaps it was Elizabeth's influence over her brother that prompted Zavis to marry her.
 Elizabeth was kidnapped from the Monastery of the Blessed Virgin and became the wife of Zavis on 4 May 1288.
 The kidnapping was carried out by Ladislaus IV's courtiers.
 On this occasion, the Hungarian King allegedly said: "If I had 15 or more sisters in as many cloistered communities as you like, I would snatch them from there to marry them off licitly or illicitly; in order to procure through them a kin-group who will support me by all their power in the fulfillment of my will".
 Archbishop Lodomer indignantly informed Pope Nicholas IV about the abduction of Elizabeth and her marriage with Zavis in the letter dated 8 May 1288.
 The Archbishop expressed certainty that Elizabeth was kidnapped of her own free will.
 In addition, he accused both Zavis and Elizabeth of incest, claiming that they were related in the "second degree of kinship" (both of Zavis' wives were granddaughters of Bela IV, King of Hungary; the canonic law of that time prohibited marriage between such kind of close relatives).